-Task Description Create Document Templates Document templates are held in the Resources window (Start > Desktop > Share > Resources) in the Document Generation folder.
+Task Description Create Document Templates Document templates are held in the 'Resources' tab of the Browser window (Start > Application > Share > Resources) in the Dynamic Documents folder.
 Whilst you can select existing system or user templates and template fragments for your dynamic document style template, you can also create new document templates or fragments specifically for dynamic documents.
-You could create these in the Templates or Fragments sub-folders of the User Templates folder, or you could create a separate sub-folder just for the dynamic document templates.
+You could create these in the Templates or Fragments sub-folders of the Document Publishing > Custom Templates folder, or you could create a separate sub-folder just for the dynamic document templates.
 Whether you select existing templates or create new ones, you must enable the Elements section in each template or fragment you use.

-You would start to create the new document templates by either:

-- Right-clicking on the Templates sub-folder (or other sub-folder) name in the User Templates folder and selecting the 'Create Template' option, or - Opening the 'Generate Documentation ' dialog, clicking on the 'Templates' tab, and then clicking on the New button
+You would start to create the new document templates by either: • Right-clicking on the Templates sub-folder (or other sub-folder) name in the Custom Templates folder and selecting the 'Create Template' option, or • Opening the 'Generate Documentation '

-In either case, the 'New Document Template' dialog displays, on which you specify the template name, type, source and group before going on to define the template contents.
+dialog, clicking on the 'Templates' tab, and then clicking on the New buttonIn either case, the 'New Document Template' dialog displays, on which you specify the template name, type, source and group before going on to define the template contents.